petems/petersouter.xyz/content/post/s3-download-progress-bar-in-golang.md

 Now I'd done the digging, I wanted to help out the next person who was doing this.
 [So I contributed an example back to the aws-sdk-go repo using the `pb` package](https://github.com/aws/aws-sdk-go/pull/2456)

-The maintainers asked to remove the dependancy on the `pb` package, as they wanted the code not to pull in external packages if possible, which makes sense.
+The maintainers asked to remove the dependency on the `pb` package, as they wanted the code not to pull in external packages if possible, which makes sense.

 So after a bit of refeactoring, I ended up with this: